 But wait, you say, not everyone is in the same boat.
-Some people with religious backgrounds fear the reaction of their parents or their congregations.
-For other people, the problem is employment.
-I remember one female blogger in particular, raised in a nudist household and proud of it, whose teaching position came under fire when her extra curricular activities were discovered.
+Some people with religious backgrounds fear the reaction of their parents.
+For others, the problem is employment.
+I remember one female blogger in particular, raised in a nudist household, whose teaching position came under fire when her extra curricular activities were discovered.
 Sadly, and with little fanfare, she was forced to take her blog down.
-I urge every naturist to stand for their beliefs, but cannot judge them harshly if they are afraid to do so.
+I urge every naturist to stand for their beliefs, but do not judge them if they are afraid to do so.

 My situation is unusual.
 I make a living as a restaurateur, so there is no chance of my termination, but I am also an aspiring author.
 For the past few years, I have lost sleep wondering how my nudism might affect my literary ambitions.
-Interestingly, writers are told to: 1) Write your passions and 2) Be original.
-Every famous writer had a niche, whether Stephen King’s New England themed horror or Tom Clancy’s military thrillers.
-Mine is fantasy from a naturist perspective, not simply bare-bottomed protagonists, but the philosophical underpinnings of feminism, equality and environmentalism.
+Interestingly, writers are told to: 1) Write their passions and 2) Be original.
+Every famous writer has a niche, whether it’s Stephen King’s New England themed horror or Tom Clancy’s military thriller.
+My niche is naturist fantasy, not simply writing about heroes who have adventures in the buff, but exploring aspects of feminism, equality and environmentalism inherent to the naturist perspective.
 Fantasy novels these days are ripe with rape and torture (see George R.R.
 Martin), so my fear is not that I may be viewed as obscene, but that I will become in the minds of editors a “nudist” writer, someone who caters to a specific subculture.
-I live for the written word and would give up nudism in a heartbeat for it.
+I live for storytelling, which is far more important to me than going nude.
 But these passions are intertwined.
 I cannot write about a character without considering his attitude toward the human body.
 A hero like Conan, who lusts after every scantily clad maiden, is a far cry from Tarzan, who, to paraphrase Edgar Rice Burroughs, “abhors clothing and all it stands for.”

 This brings me to Fifty Shades of Grey by E.L.
 James, which sold 90 million copies worldwide and has been translated into 45 languages.
 Ninety-million is a big number.
 There are certainly not that many involved in the S&M lifestyle.
-A larger demographic was likely curious, because fiction provides a way to step into the shoes (or in this case leather pants) of another.
+A larger demographic was likely curious, because fiction gives us a way to step into the shoes (or in this case leather pants) of another.
 By and large, book buyers were not dissuaded by the subject of bondage.
-The same goes for nudism.
+The same, I feel, should go for nudism.
 There are few card carrying nudists in the world, but thanks to the Internet, a rapidly growing curiosity.
 Just as with the strange world of S&M, it only takes the right book and this undercurrent of interest will break the surface.
-For this reason, I embrace naturism, proudly exposing myself in words and pixels.
+For this reason, I embrace naturism, proudly exposing myself in words and in pixels.

 The heyday of nudism is coming.
 It will start with bloggers and writers and philosophers, and end with politicians.
 And when all is said and done, “naturism,” like any needless -ism, will cease to exist.